 These functions complement the corresponding pdf backend token lists dealing with reuseable boxes and images.
 The variables have no interaction with the corresponding pdf backend token register.
-They are written to the pdf file directly after the token registers set at the TEX end are written.
+They are written to the pdf file directly after the token registers set at the $T_EX$ end are written.

-13.1.5 getversion and [set|get]minorversion
+13.1.5 [set|get][major|minor]version

-The version is frozen in the binary but you can set the minor version.
+You can set both the major and minor version of the output.
+The major version is normally 1 but when set to 2 some data will not be written to the file in order to comply with the standard.
 What minor version you set depends on what pdf features you use.
-This is out of control of LuaT_FX.
+This is out of control of LuaTFX.